JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Acknowledgements

 \section{Acknowledgements}

-This work was supported by PRESTO, JST Grant Number JPMJPR21C8, and CREST, JST Grant Number JPMJCR21D1, Japan.
+This work was supported by the Institute for AI and Beyond of the University of Tokyo, JSPS KAKENHI grant number JP24H00809, PRESTO, JST Grant Number JPMJPR21C8, and CREST, JST Grant Number JPMJCR21D1, Japan.
 In this research work, we used the ``mdx: a platform for building data-empowered society'' \cite{9927975}.